Round-robin tournament

-A round-robin tournament (or all-go-away-tournament) is a competition in which each contestant meets every other participant, usually in turn.
-A round-robin contrasts with an elimination tournament, in which participants/teams are eliminated after a certain number of losses.
+A round-robin tournament or all-play-all tournament is a competition format in which each contestant meets every other participant, usually in turn.
+A round-robin contrasts with an elimination tournament, where participants are eliminated after a certain number of wins or losses, as well as with a Swiss-system tournament, where participants are matched according to their running score.